nurulishlah/qismo-widget/README.md

 ### Changelog

+#### 0.8.0
+* Update snippet code for the widget with the more compact one
+* Update admin dashboard to specify which widget is used in the website based on channel id
+#### 0.7.0
+* Update snippet code for the widget with the more compact one
 #### 0.6.1
 * Remove jquery remote access from enqueueing script and use WordPress provided jquery instead
 #### 0.6.0
 * Clean up
 #### 0.5.1
 * Fixed an issue conflicting jquery
 #### 0.5.0
 * Initial release.
 * Provide a form to input Qiscus Multichannel App ID